nkatzz/asal/README.md

 We can include this predicate in the language bias and allow to learn rules such as: ```f(1,2) :- equals(same_lane,true).``` by adding to the domain file: ```attribute(same_lane). categorical(same_lane). value(same_lane,true). ```

+### Domain Specification summary:

+1. Define the symbols that you want to appear in transition guard rules via the ```attribute/1 predicate```.
+2. Define the values associated with teach attribute via the ```value/2``` predicate.
+3. Define custom predicates via ```holds/3```, by treating such predicates as boolean-valued domain features.
+Include such predicates to the language bias by declaring them as target symbols, as in 1, 2.
+4. Ensure that the data adhere to the ```obs/2``` attribute/value representation and your custom predicate definitions use ```obs/2``` in the definitions of fluents.

 ## Neuro-symbolic ASAL
 Description Coming soon.
 See the ```arc/neurasal.py``` script.
 In addition to the libs in requirements.txt,